cloud-barista/cb-tumblebug/docs/feature_guide/remote-command-and-file-transfer.md

 # Remote Command Execution and File Transfer

-Comprehensive guide for executing remote commands and transferring files to Infra VMs via secure SSH with TOFU (Trust On First Use) verification.
+Comprehensive guide for executing remote commands and transferring files to Infra Nodes via secure SSH with TOFU (Trust On First Use) verification.

 ## 📑 Table of Contents